jhkgeneral/CyberSecurity_Consultant/README.md

 # CyberSecurity_Training
 Hello github community!
 My name is Jim Krueger and I am practicating Internal Auditor specializing in IT Audit.
 I hold CISA and CIA certifications.
 I am presently studying in the field of cybersecurity.
 This repository depicts the archictecture and deployment tools leveraged to setup a MS Azure based virtual network.
 The network includes virtual machines, web applications, and ELK-Stack monitoring function.
 You can find me on [LinkedIn](https://www.linkedin.com/in/jimkrueger1/)

-## Project 1 Overview: Automated ELK Stack Deployment
+## Project 1 Overview

-The sections below may be used to either recreate the entire deployment on MS Azure.
-The files referenced have been tested and used to generate a live [ELK Stack](https://www.elastic.co/) deployment on MS Azure.

-Alternatively, select sections may be viewed to understand how to configure and run [Ansible](https://hub.docker.com/r/ansible/ansible/#!?msclkid=5a5f7a68ad3b11ecb803ff2a466d2e90) playbook files to install only certain components, such as [FILEBEAT](https://www.elastic.co/beats/filebeat?msclkid=e63a6160ad3b11ecae6645121e972632) or [METRICBEAT](https://www.elastic.co/beats/metricbeat?msclkid=f5e47f1cad3b11ec892bbb985a94eddb).
+Project 1 includes the creation of a virtual network with MS Azure.
+The virtual network contain virtual machines that hosted web applications and a monitoring solution.
+The sections below may be used to either recreate this network, web applications, and monitoring solution.

 This README file contains the following sections:

 - **Section 1:** Network Diagram
-- **Section 2:** Description of the Topology
+- **Section 2:** Description of the Topology, Applications, and Monitoring Tool
 - **Section 3:** Access Policies
 - **Section 4:** ELK Stack Configuration
 - **Section 5:** Using Ansible Build & Playbooks